Mario Netas

-Mario Netas is an internet animated cartoon airing weekly in the online website of the Mexican newspaper Reforma.
+Mario Netas is an internet animated cartoon by Pacasso airing weekly in the online website of the Mexican newspaper Reforma.
 The cartoon depicts a talk show hosted by a wooden dummy named Mario inviting Mexican and foreign newsmakers to explain current news.
 It was first aired on March 16, 2005.
-On April 14 th 2010 a new voice of Mario Netas was broadcast producing outrage of his followers.
-It seemed as if the producers were changed.
-Fans are complaining in the comment section about the new voice of Mario because is quite different from the original; there has been over 2600 complains originated from this.
+On April 14th, 2010 a new voice of Mario Netas was broadcast producing outrage of his followers.

 Starting July 4, 2006 the show airs on Tuesdays (rather than Wednesdays).

 Name of the show

 The name of the show is a play on words.
 Mario is the name of the host of the show, and Netas is a Mexican Spanish slang for truth, so roughly translated the show's name would be "Mario's truths".
 However, Marionetas is also the Spanish word for marionettes.
 Pacasso and Berenice Loaeza were the producers of the show.